-The midfielders got on the scoresheet either side of half-time to kick-off their World Cup 2014 qualifying campaign in routine fashion at the Lokomotiv Stadium in MoscowRussia began their World Cup 2014 qualifying campaign with a routine 2-0 victory over Northern Ireland at the Lokomotiv Stadium in Moscow on Friday.
+The midfielders got on the scoresheet either side of halftime to kickoff their World Cup 2014 qualifying campaign in routine fashion at the Lokomotiv Stadium in MoscowRussia began their World Cup 2014 qualifying campaign with a routine 2-0 victory over Northern Ireland at the Lokomotiv Stadium in Moscow on Friday.

-Viktor Fayzulin grabbed the only goal of the game in the first half after Alan Dzagoev had sprung Aleksandr Kerzhakov into space, the latter proceeding to pick out the goalscorer with a cut-back to the centre of the penalty area.
+Viktor Fayzulin grabbed the only goal of the game in the first half after Alan Dzagoev had sprung Aleksandr Kerzhakov into space, the latter proceeding to pick out the goalscorer with a cut-back to the center of the penalty area.

 They could offer nothing in an attacking sense, however, as an isolated Kyle Lafferty cut a frustrated figure in attack, and the result was made safe when Roman Shirokov scored from the penalty spot after Craig Cathcart's foul on Aleksandr Kokorin.

-The Russian team had a familiar feel, with Dzagoev and Aleksandr Kerzhakov leading from the front, but with Andrey Arshavin out of favour and Yuri Zhirkov injured, Dmitri Kombarov and Vladimir Bystrov came into the starting XI.
+The Russian team had a familiar feel, with Dzagoev and Aleksandr Kerzhakov leading from the front, but with Andrey Arshavin out of favor and Yuri Zhirkov injured, Dmitri Kombarov and Vladimir Bystrov came into the starting XI.

 Cathcart continued in an unfamiliar role at left-back for Northern Ireland.
 Lafferty was the lone striker, with Jamie Ward, Corry Evans and Chris Brunt closest in support from midfield.

-There was a swift tempo to Russia's passing from the off, with Northern Ireland pressed heavily when in possession, but the centre-back partnership of Gareth McAuley and Jonny Evans was able to disrupt the hosts' play in the final third.
+There was a swift tempo to Russia's passing from the off, with Northern Ireland pressed heavily when in possession, but the center back partnership of Gareth McAuley and Jonny Evans was able to disrupt the hosts' play in the final third.
 Their first clear sight of goal came when Bystrov scrapped the ball across to Kerzhakov, who pulled a poor shot wide from 10 yards.

 It seemed the visitors were growing more comfortable and Russia's early enthusiasm fading when Capello's team found their first-half breakthrough.
-A loose ball that had ricocheted in front of the Northern Ireland defence was picked up by Dzagoev, and after the playmaker slipped in Kerzhakov he cut the ball back for Fayzulin to finish into the top corner.
+A loose ball that had ricocheted in front of the Northern Ireland defense was picked up by Dzagoev, and after the playmaker slipped in Kerzhakov he cut the ball back for Fayzulin to finish into the top corner.

 Matters could have become worse when Shirokov found himself in space in the penalty area after a superb flick from Bystrov, but Roy Carroll made an excellent save to deny the midfielder and Kerzhakov headed the rebound wildly over the crossbar.